 - if you complain in person, ask to speak to the manager or the person in charge.
 Make sure you ask for their name and contact details in case you need to speak to them again

 - if you complain by phone, ring the dedicated customer services helpline number if there is one.
+Make sure you are given a complaint reference number.
 Alternatively ring the store or head office and ask to be transferred to someone who can help you.
 Make sure you ask for their name and contact details in case you need to speak to them again

 - when you complain in person or by phone, it is advisable to follow-up with an email or letter to confirm the details of your complaint, which remedy you are seeking and to give a deadline for the trader to respond

 - you can complain in writing - by letter or email - if you choose.
 Find out who to contact beforehand to avoid your complaint being sent to the wrong person or office.
 You can attach copies of your paperwork to assist the trader to deal with your complaint.
-Obtain a certificate of posting for letters that you send, or use recorded delivery so that you can track the date the letter was received. if you receive an automatic email acknowledgement of your complaint keep it.
+Obtain a certificate of posting for letters that you send, or use recorded delivery so that you can track the date the letter was received.
+Look for an online complaint form on the trader's website that you can use.
+If you receive an automatic email acknowledgement of your complaint keep it.
 The 'Writing an effective letter of complaint' guide includes template letters you can use

 - keep a record of events: when you complained and to whom and what they said they could do and by when